Tomás Mendes

-Tomás Alage Mendes Mendes (born 21 November 2004) is a Spanish professional footballer who plays as a defensive midfielder for Spanish club Alavés B.
+Tomás Alage Mendes Mendes (born 21 November 2004) is a Spanish professional footballer who plays as a defensive midfielder for Portuguese club FC Alverca, on loan from Deportivo Alavés.

 Club career

-Mendes is a youth product of La Mojonera and Almería, before joining the youth academy of Alavés in 2018.
+Mendes was a youth product of La Mojonera and Almería, before joining the youth academy of Alavés in 2018.
 He began his senior career with the reserves Alavés B in 2020.
 On 4 March 2021, Mendes signed a professional contract keeping him with Alavés at least until 2023.
 He was a mainstay with Alavés B at the age of 17, and helped them win the 2021–22 Tercera División RFEF and earn promotion.
 He made his first appearance with the senior Alavés team in a 3–0 Copa del Rey win over Unami on 30 November 2021, coming on as a substitute in the 84th minute.
 He made his La Liga and professional debut with Alavés in a 4–0 loss to Celta Vigo on 7 May 2022, coming on in the 82nd minute.

+On 10 July 2025, Mendes moved abroad for the first time in his career, joining FC Alverca of the Portuguese Primeira Liga on a one-year loan deal.

 International career

 Born in Spain, Mendes is of Bissau-Guinean descent.
 He is a youth international for Spain, having represented the Spain U15s and U16s.
-He represented the Spain U18's in a friendly tournament in Romania in the fall of 2021.
+He represented the Spain U18 in a friendly tournament in Romania in the fall of 2021.